brave-intl/publishers/README.md

       `bundle config build.nokogiri --use-system-libraries` then again
       `bundle install`.
   * Node deps: `yarn --frozen-lockfile`
-8. Get an `env.sh` file from another developer which contains development-mode bash env exports. `source` that file.
+8. (Optional) Get an `env.sh` file from another developer which contains development-mode bash env exports and `source` that file.
+You can start developing without this, but some functionality may be limited.
-9. Create and initialize the database
+9. Create and initialize the database:
   - `rails db:create RAILS_ENV=development`
   - `rails db:migrate RAILS_ENV=development`
+10. Setup SSL as described below.

 ### HTTPS Setup